Striped geckoImage: Sabine Bernert ©

 We coordinate the banding of birds within New Zealand.
 Find out why it’s important to band birds, what to do if you find a banded bird, and how to become a certified bander.

-We run conservation management projects to protect this rare species.
+We run conservation management projects, and have a recovery plan to protect our rare blue duck/whio.

 The Conservation Services Programme (CSP) monitors the impact of commercial fishing on protected species, studies species populations and looks at ways to limit bycatch.